Tons of perks come along with working remotely. One of the biggest has to be the freedom and flexibility to work whenever and from wherever you want.

 Make a list of the things that you absolutely need—as well as the nice-to-have things that you want—so you can make sure a space fits the bill.

 Are there meeting rooms or smaller spaces with a door that you can rent?
-And, how much advanced notice is needed to get your name down for one of those?
+And, how much advance notice is needed to get your name down for one of those?
 Will that work with your schedule and workload?